jstorimer/spin/README.md

     You'll need to add spork to your Gemfile and introduce your `test_helper.rb` to spork.
 Spork needs to know details about your app's loading process.

-    Spin works with processes so that your app never has to know about it.
-You can use spin to run your tests while the rest of your team doesn't even know that Spin exists.
+    Spin is designed so that your app never has to know about it.
+You can use Spin to run your tests while the rest of your team doesn't even know that Spin exists.

 2. It's simple.